Table of contents

 Closing when personal selling is the process of finalizing the agreement between the buyer and seller.
 This includes confirming the details of the sale, such as the price and any special conditions, and getting the buyer to commit to buying the product or service.
 It can also involve getting the buyer to sign any necessary paperwork or providing a down payment.

 A personal sale is not complete until the customer has been closed.
-This is an important step because it ensures that the customer has been given all of the information they need to make a purchase and that they have had an opportunity to ask any questions they may have.
+This is an important step because it ensures that the customer has been given all the information they need to make a purchase and has had an opportunity to ask any questions they may have.

 07 Nurturing

 Nurturing is the process of providing care and support to something or someone to help them grow or develop.
-In the context of personal selling, nurturing refers to the sales team reaching out to customers to ensure that they are satisfied with the onboarding process and the service they have received.
+In the context of personal selling, nurturing involves the sales team reaching out to customers to ensure they are satisfied with the onboarding process and the service they have received.

 This can include providing additional support or assistance as needed, as well as follow-up calls or emails to make sure everything is going smoothly.